 For further information on Wireless Emergency Alerts, go to:

-Wireless Emergency Alerts (WEA) is a national public safety system that delivers relevant, timely and geo-targeted alert messages to mobile devices.
+Wireless Emergency Alerts (WEA) are a national public safety system that delivers relevant, timely and geo-targeted alert messages to mobile devices.
 These messages will alert you of impending threats to safety in your area.
 There are three types of WEAs:

 Wireless Emergency Alerts originate from local, state and federal emergency management officials.
 If you are a local government agency, see state government organizations, local government or public safety organizations for details.